thieulong/Sleep-Prevention/README.md

 Change the camera index (line 7) in *sleep_detection.py* file.
 If you have no idea what your camera index is, try to replace 0 with any number from 1 and going up.

 You can minimize the tracking window while you're working.
+Stop the program by pressing the ESC button.